 Bane Canyon Road - ROAD CLOSED - Monday, January 6, 2014 until mid or late 2015.

 Road construction on Bane Canyon Road will restart on Monday, January 6, 2014.
 The road will be closed to the public and access will not be available from the Chino Hills side of the park.
 For access into the park you can go to the Chino Hills State Park Discovery Center at 4500 Carbon Canyon Road, Brea, CA, 92823 or the parking and equestrian staging area located in the city of Yorba Linda at Quarterhorse Drive (near the intersection of Fairmont Blvd. and Quarterhorse Drive).
 Bane Canyon Road is scheduled to be completed and reopened in mid to late 2015.
 We appreciate your patience while we work hard to improve the facilities and your experience at Chino Hills State Park.

-TRAILS UPDATE: February 26, 2015 - Chino Hills State Park is now open for day use except where trails are posted closed.
+TRAILS UPDATE: March 6, 2015 - Chino Hills State Park trails are now open for day use except for certain trails that are posted closed.

 To protect the natural resources in the park and keep visitors from harm, the trails can be closed temporarily when adverse conditions such a significant rain occurs.
 The trails will close for approximately 48 hours after rain level amounts of 1/4 inch or more.
 Trails will also close when the National Weather Service indicates Red Flag conditions for the region which includes Chino Hills State Park.
 Access into the park and park trails is prohibited when the park is closed.
 Signs will be posted at the legal entrances into the park, this webpage will be updated as well as the Chino Hills State Park Facebook page.
 We appreciate your cooperation and assistance in protecting the park and providing a safe place to recreate